khanh27202/web-app-project/walkthroughs/part-5-testing/project/calendar-walkthrough.md

 # Test Driven Development - Calendar

-**Prerequisite:** If you're new to test-driven development, make sure you read the intro walkthrough first!
+**Prerequisite**: If you're new to test-driven development, make sure you read the intro walkthrough first!

 ## Getting Started